OmarSainab/Top-Stories/README.md

 **This Git repository stores the front-end of a news website.**

-### The hosted App is available on: netlify deploy --prod
+### The hosted App is available on: https://top-stories-omarsainab.netlify.app/

 **Please note that the application's loading time can fluctuate due to inactivity and possible delays in the backend hosting service.**